 4. AIR DRY

 Air dry your clothes where possible to cut down on energy consumption and more microplastics being shed.
 We also recommend that you air garments by hanging them after every wear.
 This will also allow the fabric to relax and any wrinkles fall out.
 Try hanging your clothes in the shower, as the humid air will make your clothes look smoother.
-Our eco-friendly laundry service provides a simple launder and drying service, usually in the fresh Cornish air.

 It’s important to store your item correctly, hang a Natural Fragrance Bag on the hanger for a refreshing fragrance and to keep the moths away.
 We even have these available by subscription (Anti-Moth Warrior Box) so you never forget to change them.